 For example, one of the main focuses after the Band 6 uplift of Paramedics has been to upskill Paramedics to degree level, to encourage those without degrees to upskill, and to ensure that the workforce skills move towards matching the banding.
 We are also bound by the CPD programmes offered by HEIs , which often don’t have much available for non-registered staff that would fit the criteria from HEE.

-Waiting lists and why they don’t work
+Waiting lists and why they don’t work for us

 After the list is full, or the deadline has passed for HE modules, we then allocate those people places.
 (See the application process for HE modules here)